 What can I enter?

-For ideas on what you can enter, watch Jennifer LaFleur from the Center for Investigative Reporting, David Donald of the Investigative Reporting Workshop, and Tom Hargrove of the Scripps Howard News Service discuss best practices for great data reporting.
+For ideas on what you can enter, watch Jennifer LaFleur, then of Reveal for The Center for Investigative Reporting, David Donald (deceased), then of the Investigative Reporting Workshop, and Tom Hargrove, then of the Scripps Howard News Service discuss best practices for great data reporting.